 Farm to Table Asian Secrets: Vegan & Vegetarian Full-Flavored Recipes for Every Season, written by Patricia Tanumihardja, features Asian flavors in a variety of seasonal lightened meals.
-I got a chance to meet Patricia a couple of years ago during one of her cooking demos and was so excited to discover that she was creating a new cookbook.
-This one definitely doesn’t disappoint with incredible flavors and fun recipes such as Asparagus in Coconut Cream Sauce, Burmese-Style Pumpkin and Parsnip Curry, Broccolini with Seasoned Soy Sauce, Ice-Cold Korean Buckwheat Noodles, and Mixed Vegetable Salad with Indonesian Peanut Sauce.
-This book is set to be released on March 28th, 2017.
+A few highlights include Asparagus in Coconut Cream Sauce, Burmese-Style Pumpkin and Parsnip Curry, Broccolini with Seasoned Soy Sauce, Ice-Cold Korean Buckwheat Noodles, and Mixed Vegetable Salad with Indonesian Peanut Sauce.
+I will also be sharing her recipe for Curried Vegetable Turnovers following the review.

-Disclaimer: I received this book from Tuttle Publishing in exchange for my honest review.
+Disclosure: I received this book from Tuttle Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Chapters are divided based on season: Basic Recipes, Spring Recipes, Summer Recipes, Autumn Recipes, and Winter Recipes.